Betterment invests in safety and stability for Cape York communities

 Essential infrastructure will be strengthened across the Cape York Peninsula, with new Betterment projects slated for three Indigenous communities.

-In the east, a new cold storage facility for Coen in Cook Shire will provide council with substantial dry and cold storage space when they are cut off by floods and reduce the reliance on costly air resupply.
+In the east, a new cold storage facility for Coen in Cook Shire will provide council with substantial dry and cold storage space when the community is cut off by floods, reducing a reliance on costly air resupply.

-On the western Cape, the community of Kowanyama will benefit from drainage and pavement upgrades throughout the township to improve waterflow and reduce flooding along local streets.
+On the western Cape, Kowanyama residents will benefit from drainage and pavement upgrades throughout the township designed to improve waterflow and reduce flooding along local streets.

 North of Weipa, Mapoon’s water treatment plant will be upgraded to protect it against coastal erosion and other severe weather threats, guaranteeing year-round local water security.

-Cape York communities are among Queensland’s most vulnerable and the projects are aimed at future-proofing the towns and improving the quality of life for those who live there.
+Cape York communities are among Queensland’s most vulnerable, and these projects are aimed at future-proofing townships in the region and improving quality of life for those who live there.

-The QRRRP is funded through efficiencies realised under the joint Commonwealth-State Disaster Recovery Funding Arrangements (DRFA).
+The QRRRP is funded through the joint Commonwealth-state Disaster Recovery Funding Arrangements (DRFA).